AdamJSc/tagged.adamjs.net/index.md

 Thanks for ending up here.

-It's largely an attempt to respond to various "give-us-your-list" style social media posts that I've been tagged in recently - the idea being that I appear marginally-less ignorant to the OP without needing to sell my soul to "the man and his algos" in the process (because that definitely hasn't already happened yet).
+It's largely an attempt to respond to various "give-us-your-list" style social media posts that I've been tagged in recently - the idea being that I appear marginally-less ignorant to the OP by providing my list, without needing to sell my soul to "the man and his algos" in the process (because that definitely hasn't already happened yet).

-Plus it gave me another excuse to use [Jekyll](https://jekyllrb.com/), which I quite enjoyed last time and I don't get a lot of opportunity to front-end dev these days 👍
+Plus, it gave me another excuse to use [Jekyll](https://jekyllrb.com/), which I quite enjoyed working with last time and I don't get a lot of opportunity to do the front-end dev these days (it's better that way, for everyone 👍).

 I might add some of my own too over time, because I've now gone to all the trouble of setting up.